GRS BiFrost Stock Review

 Adjust-ability: as promised I will share my experiences.
 This stock not only adjust for trigger pull and cheek height with the push of a button (that’s right no tools needed to adjust) it even adjusts for cant.
 Once I set it up to my shooting style its was super easy for me to get in and out of shooting position without having to search for my sight picture.
 There is something to be said about the efficiency of it all.
 In fact when I went back to shooting my other rifle I found my self a bit lost.. searching for hand placement and optimum cheek placement…. it just felt awkward.
 The Bifrost stock is quite frankly the most customize-able stock I have ever used!

 By the Numbers: stock is made of glass reinforced polymer.
 There are additional rubber inserts in the grip and forearm to ensure a more solid purchase.
 The enhanced GRS Speedlock 2 adjustment system allows adjusting the length of pull, the height of the cheek piece as well as the height and cant of the butt plate.
 The stock also features short pica-tinny rails front of the forearm at 3, 6 and 9 o’clock positions.
 These rail sections are removable and there are QD sling swivel sockets under the rails.
 The stock comes with one such rail, but additional rail sections are available for purchase separately.
 Another rail section for mounting monopods is located under the toe area of the stock.
+I actually removed all the rails to shed some weight because I do not use bi-pods i shoot off the much more reliable and accurate Phoenix Shooting bags.
 There is also a rear QD sling mount near the monopod rail.
 GRS Bifrost stock weighs 1.35 kilograms (about 3 lbs).
 It is currently available in green or desert tan colors.
 The stock is also available in right or left handed configurations.

 In short: I love this stock!
 If I had criticism about it was that its quit a bit heavier than the OEM stock and I would love to see them try to trim a bit of weight off especially for the purpose of hunting.
 But the pros far out weight the one con for me, so you will continue to see this on stock my Tikka..